Ja-Crispy/Finance_Dashboard/README.md

 - Financial Advisor: The dashboard includes a financial advisor feature that offers personalized recommendations and suggestions based on the user's financial goals.

+- All the tools mentioned have been hosted on HuggingFace and are integrated into our webpage.

 ## Installation

 Clone the repository: